-This parameter specifies the number of samples to be drawn at the end of each time or flow interval.
-If you set it to more than one, the full sampling cycle (including recycling if needed) will be repeated the specified number of times for each interval.
+This parameter specifies the number of samples at the end of each time or flow interval.
+If you set it to more than one, the full sampling cycle (including recycling, if needed) will be repeated the specified number of times for each interval.

-You might want to specify more than one and configure appropriate or either of two reasons:
+You might want to specify more than one and configure appropriate bottle options for either of two reasons:

-- Drawing several samples one after the other and discharging them to the same container effectively allows you to collect samples larger than the 500 ml maximum size. - Drawing consecutive samples and discharging them to different containers allows you to save and process duplicate samples for verification purposes.
+- Drawing several samples one after the other and discharging them to the same container effectively allows you to collect samples larger than the 400 ml maximum size. - Drawing consecutive samples and discharging them to different containers allows you to save and process duplicate samples for verification purposes.

-To view/change the number of samples to be drawn per interval:
+To view/change the number of samples per interval: